 Scarcely five days after the initial Tet attacks and weeks before a thorough picture of the confusing situation in South Vietnam could be better understood and evaluated, Dean Rusk claimed that, “…they [the Communists] expected and hoped to find a significant percentage of the urban populace ready to join their cause…However…their expectations do not appear to have materialized.”
 Bunker took Rusk’s inaccurate analysis of the offensive one step further.
 He alleged, “…the peasants and farmers in rural areas [are] without any political views or ideological beliefs….”
 Bunker’s patronizing statement implied that the South Vietnamese peasantry, if they supported the Vietcong, did not know what the hell they were doing.
 In Bunker’s mind, the peasantry was an un-amalgamated, apathetic mass forced to do the Vietcong’s bidding.
-The statements by Westmoreland, Rusk, and Bunker discounted all of the ways that the peasantry, and a segment of the South’s urban population, supported the Vietcong during the Tet Offensive.
+The statements by Westmoreland, Rusk, and Bunker discounted all of the ways that the peasantry, and a segment of the South’s urban population, supported the Vietcong and North Vietnamese during the Tet Offensive.

 North Vietnamese General Nguyen Giap’s pre-positioning of nearly 45,000 men for the initial wave of Tet attacks, without the Allies’ knowledge, remains one of the greatest feats in modern military history.
 Giap could not have achieved such a high degree of shock and awe at Tet without the active support and knowledge of large numbers of civilian supporters.
 That only 45,000 troops took part in the first attacks raises an important question.
 How did 45,000 Communist soldiers put 975,000 Allied troops on the defensive?
 The total Allied force had been reduced from 1.2 million because of the absence of approximately 325,000 South Vietnamese troops on leave.
 A common military theory at the time (it is no longer applicable because of modern, laser-guided weapons) argued that an attacking force needed a 10 to 1 numerical advantage in order to seize a defended position.
 However, during Tet, the defending Allies had a nearly 22 to 1 advantage over the attackers.
 The only possible explanation for initial Communist success was this: Communist troops had hundreds of thousands of South Vietnamese civilians directly assisting them.